 If you are outside of the Alliance service area and need care that is not an emergency or urgent, call your PCP right away.
 Or call the Alliance Member Services Department at 1-510-747-4567 or toll-free at 1-877-932-2738 (TTY 1-800-735-2929 or 711).
+Pre-approval may be required.

 For emergency care, call 911 or go to the nearest emergency room.
 The Alliance covers out-of-network emergency care.
-If you travel to Canada or Mexico and need emergency services requiring hospitalization, the Alliance will cover your care.
-If you are traveling internationally outside of Canada or Mexico and need emergency services, urgent care, or any health care services the Alliance will not cover your care.
+If you travel to Canada or Mexico and need emergency care requiring hospitalization, the Alliance will cover your care.
+If you are traveling abroad outside of Canada or Mexico and need emergency care, urgent care, or any health care services the Alliance will not cover your care.

-If you paid for emergency services requiring hospitalization in Canada or Mexico, you can ask the Alliance to pay you back.
-The Alliance will review your request.
+If you paid for emergency care requiring hospitalization in Canada or Mexico, you can ask the Alliance to pay you back.
+We will ask you to send us information, such as proof of payment, and the Alliance will review your request.

-If you are in another State, including US territories (American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the US Virgin Islands), you are covered for emergency care, but not all hospitals and doctors accept Medicaid (Medicaid is what Medi-Cal is called in other States).
-If you need emergency care outside of California, tell the hospital or emergency room doctor that you have Medi-Cal and are an Alliance member as soon as possible.
-Ask the hospital to make copies of your Alliance member ID card.
+If you are in another state or are in a US Territory such as American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or US Virgin Islands, you are covered for emergency care.
+Not all hospitals and doctors accept Medicaid.
+(Medi-Cal is what Medicaid is called in California only.)
+If you need emergency care outside of California, tell the hospital or emergency room doctor as soon as possible that you have Medi-Cal and are a member of the Alliance.

+Ask the hospital to make copies of your Alliance ID card.
 Tell the hospital and the doctors to bill the Alliance.
-If you get a bill for services you received in another State, call the Alliance immediately.
+If you get a bill for services you got in another state, call the Alliance right away.
 We will work with the hospital and/or doctor to arrange for the Alliance to pay for your care.

-If you are outside of California and have an emergency need to fill outpatient prescription drugs, then please have the pharmacy call Medi-Cal Rx at 800-977-2273 for assistance.
+If you are outside of California and have an emergency need to fill outpatient prescription drugs, have the pharmacy call Medi-Cal Rx at 1-800-977-2273 (TTY press 7 or dial 711).